sylumer/automators/Technology/Apple Calendar.md

 notetype: technology
 ---
 # Overview
-Calendar is Apple's stock application for management of event information.
+Calendar is [[Apple|Apple's]] stock application for management of event information.
 It runs on iPhone, iPad, Mac, and Apple Watch, and includes extensive support in Shortcuts.
 It provides a user-friendly interface for creating, editing, and viewing calendars to keep track of important dates and events.

 # Operating Systems
 - macOS